Thoalfeqar-gata/Face-recognition-on-low-powered-devices/README.md

 2. You can now start running the program by choosing to run without a classifier.
 3. If you want, you can train a SVM classifier on the subjects that you just added.
 After the training of the SVM is done, you can use it by clicking the "Start with classifier button".

-Note: if you want to take a look at some sample datasets that were used in the testing phase for making this project, check out the following google drive: https://drive.google.com/drive/u/1/folders/1ljSDpf8rCeHY5yw05I6cHMSY2p7g6PNl
+Note: if you want to take a look at some sample datasets that were used in the testing phase for this project, check out the following Google drive: https://drive.google.com/drive/u/1/folders/1ljSDpf8rCeHY5yw05I6cHMSY2p7g6PNl